 Most peculiar to herself, she found necromancy enthralling and intellectually stimulating.
 For Gratai, it was a creative act, almost an affectionate one.

-“So, Cullen,” you may think, “that’s cool and all, but didn’t this whole thing start when you decided a necromancer should be a woman?”
+“So, North,” you may think, “that’s cool and all, but didn’t this whole thing start when you decided a necromancer should be a woman?”
 True, it did.
 And yet–with a single glaring exception mandated by her culture and the world she lives in–this has no real bearing on Gratai’s character.
 Admittedly this ended up affecting the story a great deal; as the firstborn child to a powerful ruler in a matriarchal society, Gratai causes more than a few problems by deciding to run away from home to raise the dead.

 Remember what I said about cheating?
 I’m betting most of you were too hooked by “raise the dead” to get the “literal runaway princess” angle.
 Because, she is.
 Most other character traits can be obscured by artful deployment of “my MC is a goddamn necromancer”.
 Of course this was a subversive choice in itself; I’m planning an article on how to use subversion well in the near future.
 I didn’t say subversive elements are bad, just that nothing but subversion is bad.
 Again, you consider all the factors in play and write the best story you can based upon them.
 Over time you realize many of them don’t work and you swap them out for ones that do or just excise them entirely.